Once upon a time

 A Vend billboard concept from 2010 - with the benefit of hindsight it’s probably best this never saw the light of day, other than on social media

+For all my ambition, the awkward truth is that Flathunt never really worked as a standalone business.
 After about three months I’d burned through our savings and needed to start paying my share of the bills.
 Flathunt was making enough to cover costs, but not enough to pay me a salary, so I started doing some part-time contracting work.

 Trade Me homepage, as it was in 2000 when I started working on it